Gamesharing on PS5

 If you skip over this crucial step, you risk making a mistake.

 1. You must log into the account from which you want to access digital games.
-To accomplish that, tap Switch User while you are hovering over your account picture in the upper right corner next to the settings gear symbol.
+To accomplish that, tap Switch User while hovering over your account picture in the upper right corner next to the settings gear symbol.

 2. Press “Add User” under that menu.
 The choice you used in the previous step won’t appear if you don’t choose “Get Started” under “Add a User to this PS5,” instead, the PSN account will only be momentarily logged in.
 You’ll need the secondary account’s email and password to do this.

-Since the function has been turned on, you may now download games from your collection and make them accessible to anyone else using a PlayStation 5 console while still, that device is offline.
-The feature can be turned off using the same procedure when you’re ready.
+Since the function has been turned on, you may now download games from your collection and make them accessible to anyone else using a PlayStation 5 console while that device is offline.
+The feature can be turned off using the same procedure when ready.

 Additionally, even if just one account has access to the service’s library of free games, you will still receive the advantages of PlayStation Plus.